-Today we will have a team breakfast at 1100.
 In the afternoon we will work on post-processing our images from the previous nights.
 We will head over to one of the local lagoons, which is a beautiful nesting ground for flamingos.
 We will visit this location for sunset in order to maximize the opportunity for great light.
-After shooting sunset with the flamingos, we will head back to the lodge for dinner and another night of photographing the stars.
+After shooting sunset with the flamingos, we will head back to the lodge for another night of photographing the stars.

 Day 6: Relaxing at the lodge and photo editing.

-Today we will have a team breakfast at 1100.
 In the afternoon we will work on post-processing our images from the previous nights.
-We will relax during the evening and enjoy a last team dinner together.
+We will relax during the evening and enjoy a night of astrophotography

 Students are free to head back to the Calama airport at anytime today.